 Tips for effective international Google Ads campaigns and Google Ads translations

 - Recognize user needs: Knowing what your users need will allow you to target them more precisely.
 When expansions or special features of products or services satisfy a particular need, this can leave a lasting impression.

 - Target ads for different regions: Use regional terms to appeal to users (e.g. to describe products appropriately in Germany, Austria or Switzerland).

 - Emphasize unique selling points: Ads that emphasize unique selling points generate a higher click-through rate (CTR).
 The promise of free delivery, for example, is particularly good at encouraging users to click on an ad.

 - Include a subtle call-to-action: Prompts like ‘order’, ‘call’ or even ‘buy’ subconsciously encourage international users to act.

-- Draw the user’s attention with numbers and characters: For travel services and products, both the travel period and price are effectively at grabbing users’ attention.
+- Capture the user’s attention with numbers and characters: For travel services and products, both the travel period and price are effectively at grabbing users’ attention.
 Interesting opportunities for the use of characters include the ‘%’ to indicate a discount.